PROTOTYPES

 The car had a heat-absorbing glass roof, curved round side windows, laminated heated front and rear window.
 The car was covered in a total of 43 square feet of safety glass.

-After its feature at the London Motorshow in1965, the car was driven to the Turin Motor Show by two journalists where it was admired by many Italian Designers.
+After its feature at the London Motorshow in1965, the car was then driven to the Turin Motor Show by two journalists, where it was admired by many Italian Designers.

 OgleGTEModel.jpg (134410 bytes)